·7 min read

 Virtual setters are human assistants who manage your DMs remotely.
 They qualify leads, handle objections, and book calls.
 They are cheaper than in-house setters but carry the same fundamental limitations.
 They are human.

 AI setters use natural language processing to do the same job.
 Faster.
 Cheaper.
 More consistently.
+If you want to understand the technology, read how AI responds to DMs under the hood.

 How do virtual setters and AI setters compare?